View upcoming activities in Fountain Hills - ExBulletin

 *9 hours, aerobic chair exercise; intermediate bridge; Pinochle.

-*1 pm, open table tennis; Mexican train dominoes; Wood carving/table art; board games/rummikub; Documentary series; Pain relief Friday.
+*1 pm, open table tennis; Mexican train dominoes; Wood carving/table art; board games/rummikub; Documentary series.

 *Available for special events.